freifunk-berlin/bbb-configs/DEVELOPER.md

 If there are routes via the tunnels the following command will show a non empty result, when run on the node `(echo /routes | nc 127.0.0.1 9090) | grep '"networkInterface": "ts_'`.
 For uplinks that should only act as backup connection you should adjust the link metrics.
 See the network section for a example of Babel Metric and OLSR LQM.

-If you have multiple uplinks and want one to be prefered, set different link metrics for the different uplinks.
+If you have multiple uplinks and want one to be preferred, set different link metrics for the different uplinks.

 ### uplink over LTE modem